Ahh, beautiful Sydney: the one true capital city of Australia. That’s right, Melbourne – shots fired. Canberra? More like Bland-berra!

 Arts, fancy dining, low-key adventures, HIGH-key adventures, and vastly overlooked poppin’ local music scene – lemme tell you where to go in Sydney.

 Need a place quick?
-Here’s the best neighbourhood in Sydney:
+Here’s the best neighbourhood in Sydney, New South Wales:

 - See the Sydney Opera House, one of the most iconic 20th-century buildings in the world.